Welcome to today's edition of the Rush 24-7 podcast.

 When you say Republican, what does it mean?

-To a lot of people, it means racist sexist big and homophobe because Republicans have not fought back on that and have accepted the premise.
+To a lot of people, it means racist, sexist, big, and homophobe because Republicans have not fought back on that and have accepted the premise.

-And that's why, because they think they're viewed as racist, sexist big and homophobes, they've got to not offend anybody.
+And that's why, because they think they're viewed as racist, sexist, big, and homophobes, they've got to not offend anybody so as to prove that a lie isn't true.

-Now, in that Republicans are trying to prove that the way they're lied about isn't true by not standing for something.
+Republicans are trying to prove that the way they're lied about isn't true by not standing for something.

-The interviewer says uh joined by Barack Obama, Illinois State Senator, 13th District, senior lecturer at a law school, University of Chicago, and in this bite, Obama discusses redistribution of wealth and how the Supreme Court's never gotten into it.
+And in this bite, Obama discusses redistribution of wealth and how the Supreme Court's never gotten into it.

-I would now be able to sit at a lunch counter and order, and as long as I could pay for it, I'd be okay.
+I would now be able to sit at a lunch counter and order.

-But the Supreme Court never ventured into the issues of redistribution of wealth and sort of more basic issues of political and economic justice in the society.
+And sort of more basic issues of political and economic justice in the society.

-So this is uh eight years ago.
+So this is eight years ago.

 He's simply putting one of his own on the Supreme Court.